xenoservers/TableSpoon/README.md

 I wouldn't provide any support for using other branches of the plugin.
 They're still under development and very experimental.
 I won't be held responsible for any damages or corruptions that occured by using unsupported branches.

 A/N: If you don't like it / hate it, Then don't even bother using it.
 It's that simple...
-TeaSpoon was made for those who need it. :wink:
+TableSpoon was made for those who need it. :wink:

 Contributions are very welcome :smile:<br />You may contribute by opening a Pull Request and if it has been proven to be correct & working, I'll surely merge it.